alinatincas/life/README.md

 <img src="images/screenshot.png" width="100%">

-And this is a screenshot of the model, after clicking on read more text:
+And this is a screenshot of the modal, after clicking on read more text:

 <img src="images/screenshot_modal.png" width="100%">